-- (a) The Events Ticketing Manager is responsible for the management of ticket sales through the CSA's online ticketing platform. - (b) Working closely with the VPF and event planners, the Events Ticketing Manager sets up online ticketing for each event and trains event planners and their committees to sell tickets using the system. - (c) Additionally, the Events Ticketing Manager sets up and manages ticket scanning at each CSA event.
+- (a) The Ticketing & Analytics Coordinator is responsible for the management of ticket sales through the CSA's online ticketing platform. - (b) Working closely with the VPF and event planners, the Ticketing & Analytics Coordinator sets up online ticketing for each event and trains event planners and their committees to sell tickets using the system. - (c) Additionally, the Ticketing & Analytics Coordinator sets up and manages ticket scanning at each CSA event. - (d) The Ticketing & Analytics Coordinator is also responsible for collecting and summarizing data from CSA events and initiatives to share with event planners.

-4.09 Internal Auditor
+4.13 Internal Auditor